WalmartSolutions/Grim-1.2/README.md

 **Trillium INC: https://discord.gg/vzXzFpv2gk**

 # Why?
-This client has 1 of the worst security that i have seen since 3000 bc.
+This client has one of the worst security that i have seen since 3000 bc.

 This client shouldnt be paid since:
 1. it looks like a$$